docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 Enter profile name (e.g., family in 'family/alice') Enter subprofile name (e.g., alice in 'family/alice')

+Container generation will always be for a specific profile with subprofile, and here is where you input that information.
 For example, you could have a family profile with subprofiles of various family members or a business profile with subprofiles of all the various businesses you own.

 It should be noted that: